 Before a manager takes ownership of a manager selection, it should use the GetSelectionOwner request to check whether the selection is already owned by another client, and, where appropriate, it should ask the user if the new manager should replace the old one.
 If so, it may then take ownership of the selection.
 Managers should acquire the selection using a window created expressly for this purpose.
-Managers must conform to the rules for selection owners described in sections 2.1 and 2.2, and they must also support the required targets listed in section 2.6.2.
+Managers must conform to the rules for selection owners described in the section called "Acquiring Selection Ownership" and the section called "Responsibilities of the Selection Owner", and they must also support the required targets listed in the section called "Use of Selection Atoms".